iterasec/security-study-plan/mobile_security_study_plan.md

 ## Test (1 week)
 - Pentesting a vulnerable app, and write report.
 - TODO: Select the exact vulnerable app.
-- TODO: CRS should develop an own vulnerable app in the future.
 - Team lead will read the report and evaluate trainee's knowledge.

 ## Shadowing (1 IOS + 1 Android project) ~ 2 week